 Flu is a sickness that infects the nose, throat and lungs and is caused by the influenza virus.
 If you're young and healthy, the flu vaccine may be 70 to 90 percent effective in preventing illness.

 Children eight years and younger who have never received seasonal flu vaccine before will need a second dose of flu vaccine for full protection.

 Parents will need to contact a local ADH health unit or health care provider, see if vaccine is available and take their children in for a second dose four weeks after the first vaccine.

 Over the last 50 years, flu vaccines have been shown to be safe.

 All flu vaccines are made the same way.
 An average of 100 million doses of influenza vaccine have been used in the United States each year, and flu vaccines have an excellent safety record.

 Reactions to flu vaccines might include a mild soreness and redness near the site of the shot and perhaps a little fever or slight headache.

 The nasal spray flu vaccine side effects may include runny nose, headache and wheezing.
 The flu vaccine cannot give you the flu.

 There are very few medical reasons to not get the flu vaccine.
 They include life threatening reactions such as anaphylaxis to a previous dose of flu vaccine or eggs or Guillain-Barre syndrome.

-Persons with a non-life threatening egg allergy may be vaccinated, but need to see a doctor specializing in allergies.
+Page 2 of 2 - Persons with a non-life threatening egg allergy may be vaccinated, but need to see a doctor specializing in allergies.